JeanBaptisteMEYER/List-of-Lists/README.md

 # The Solution
-Simple app :
+Simple app that:
-1) Using Fragments and Bottom navigation bar for the UI
+1) Uses Fragments and Bottom navigation bar for the UI
-2) That load a list of game from a JSON file stored in res/raw
+2) Loads a list of game from a JSON file stored in res/raw
-3) That dynamicly build the UI base on the JSON file
+3) Dynamicly builds the UI base on the JSON file
-4) Use ScrollViews for the scrolling features
+4) Uses ScrollViews for the scrolling features
-5) Use the Picasso lib to handle the game's images download from the cloud
+5) Uses the Picasso lib to handle the game's images download from the cloud